5 useful tips for visiting Fushimi Inari shrine in Kyoto

 The site is immense and you won’t feel cramped, but you will have to be very patient in order to get good photos if you go in the daytime.
 I can also imagine that it would be a much serener visit without the crowds.

 Getting there is very easy

-The shrine is very big and there is much more to it than “just” torii gates
+There is much more to it than “just” torii gates

 Kyoto guided tours & day trips to consider